-With regard to follicular unit extraction (FUE) Cole Instruments created the ATOE or Aid to Extraction in an effort to assist in the removal of grafts once the grafts are cut by the CIT Manual Handle, the Programmable Cole Isolation Device, or the Power Cole Isolation Device.
+As a final example, Cole Instruments is responsible for the Aid to Extraction (ATOE).
+This device assists in graft removal and handling once the grafts are cut by the CIT Manual Handle, the Programmable Cole Isolation Device, or the Power Cole Isolation Device.

 Advances in Automated Instrumentation

-In an effort to improve automation with follicular unit extraction (FUE), Cole Instruments produced the fastest, safest, most efficient, and highest quality mechanical follicular unit extractor (FUE) on the market today.
-Cole Instruments made the first automated extraction tool designed specifically for FUE in 2006.
+In an effort to improve automation with follicular unit extraction (FUE), Cole Instruments also offers the fastest, safest, and highest quality automatic equipment on the market today.
+Cole Instruments actually made the first automated extraction tool specifically for FUE in 2006.
 It took three additional modifications in design to produce the Power Cole Isolation Device (PCID).
-This instrument harvest grafts faster than any other modality of follicular unit extraction (FUE).
-The follicle transection rate with this instrument has a follicle amputation rate that is 1/3 of that of it’s nearest competitor and it cuts grafts almost three times as fast as its nearest competitor.
-Once you use this automated hair transplant graft cutter, you will never desire to use any other modality for follicular unit extraction (FUE).
+This instrument harvests grafts faster than any other device specifically for follicular unit extraction (FUE).
+As always, quality also matters a great deal.
+The PCID's follicle transection rate is 1/3 of that of its nearest competitor.
+Further, it cuts grafts almost three times as fast.
+Physicians who try the PCID often, if not always, decide to continue using it for their practice.